karnthis/make-random/readme.md

 ## About Make Random

-Make Random is a lightweight Node.js Cryptographically Secure Pseudo-Random Number Generator module to help with generating random numbers and other values using the power of Crypto.
+Make Random is a lightweight Node.js Cryptographically Secure Pseudo-Random Number Generator (CSPRNG) module to help with generating random numbers and other values using the power of Crypto.
 Trust your results to be both secure and random!

 ## Getting started
 ```shell